Search

 About the Author

-ChaeRan Y. Freeze is Assistant Professor in Near Eastern and Judaic Studies at Brandeis University.
+ChaeRan Y. Freeze is the Frances and Max Elkon Chair in Modern Jewish History at Brandeis University.
 Jewish Marriage and Divorce in Imperial Russia was a 2000 recipient of the Koret book publication grant.